ChrisLee2C/Missing-Person-in-Hong-Kong/readme.md

 ## Some reminder
 1. You may get banned by meta due to bot usage
 2. Always respect the robots.txt
-3. The chrome driver should always be up to date, this is done by driverautoupdate.py
+3. The chrome driver should always be up to date with your chrome.exe, this is done by driverautoupdate.py